yotinnot/abs-documentation/docs/stores/modules/tools.md

 Tool status label normally set itself automatically depending on its calibration data as explain before.
 Some label may be set manually, however, it is recommended that you let the system set the label.
 To do this, click on the label then select `Auto assign`.

 `Auto assign` is the default status set to tool upon receiving and on calibration data update.
 When in doubt, set to this status.

+## Schedule tool calibration

+Sometimes you may need to schedule a tool for calibration in case you have multiple tools of the same type and want to spread the calibration out.
+To do so:

+1. Hover over the Next Cal Date of the tool you want to schedule.
+A clock icon will appear.
+1. Click on the date to open the calendar.
+1. A Schedule Calibration dialog will appear.
+1. Select the year and month you want to schedule the calibration for.
+1. Click `Schedule` to save.

+Scheduled items will not be included in the monthly notification of their original due date.
+They will only be notified on the scheduled date instead.

+To edit or cancel a scheduled calibration, click on the date again and a dialog will appear.
+You can edit the date or cancel the schedule.

 ## Adding calibration records